 Head southwest to Shenandoah National Park and cruise along Skyline Drive, a winding highway that cuts straight through the park.
 Enter at Fort Royal and take in the sunrise from one of the 75 overlooks.

 Drive along Lake Michigan to Indiana Dunes State Park and take the Beach Trail to the waterfront.
-If you’re feeling adventurous, hike to the summit of Mount Tom for breathtaking views of the sunrise.
+If you’re feeling adventurous, hike to the summit of Mount Tom for breathtaking sunrise views.

 Take in the Chicago skyline from the Northwestern University Lakefill, a section of University land marked by a seawall of limestone blocks.
 Grab a seat along the water and settle in for the sunrise.